scalawithcats/scala-with-cats/src/pages/codata/structural.md

 }
 ```

 Now we've used structural recursion and structural corecursion, a bit of following the types is in order.
-The quickly arrives at the correct solution.
+This quickly arrives at the correct solution.

 ```scala mdoc:reset:silent
 trait Stream[A] {